scurrim/project-python-scurrim/README.md

 possible points.

 To get the remaining of the points, your code will be checked for things like readability and code quality.

+This time there will be a penalty for not following all submission instructions.